 The train is more comfortable, relaxing, and cheaper (good for budget travellers in Thailand).

-But trains only leave in the morning or evening which technically should be good for you if you’re planning a day trip to Lopburi, leave early, come back late.
+But trains only leave in the morning or evening which technically should be good for you if you’re planning a day trip to Lopburi, leave early, and come back late.

 This is a good site to check timetables for the trains.